Matrix Decomposition and Applications: Existence of the Skeleton Decomposition

 from which the result follows.

-In short, we first find $r$ linearly independent columns of $\bA$ into $\bC\in \real^{m\times r}$.
-From $\bC$, we find an $r\times r$ nonsingular submatrix $\bU$.
-The $r$ rows of $\bA$ corresponding to entries of $\bU$ can help to reconstruct the columns of $\bA$.
-Again, the situation is shown in Figure~\ref{fig:skeleton}. \end{proof}
+In summary, the skeleton decomposition is constructed by identifying $r$ linearly independent columns of $\bA$ and placing them into $\bC\in \real^{m\times r}$.
+Subsequently, we extract an $r\times r$ nonsingular submatrix $\bU$ from $\bC$.
+The $r$ rows of $\bA$, corresponding to the entries of $\bU$, contribute to reconstruct the columns of $\bA$.
+This process is visually illustrated in Figure~\ref{fig:skeleton}. \end{proof}